openmeteo/enhydris/doc/dev/database.rst

       series, in number of decimal digits.
 It can be negative; for example, a precision of -2 indicates that the values are accurate to the hundred, ex.
 100, 200 etc.

-   .. attribute:: enhydris.models.TimeseriesGroup.time_zone

-      The :class:`~enhydris.models.TimeZone` in which the time series' timestamps are.

    .. attribute:: enhydris.models.TimeseriesGroup.remarks